IMF urges permanent fix to U.S. "fiscal cliff"

 In a report prepared for the Group of 20 finance ministers' meeting in Mexico on November 4-5 and published on Thursday, the IMF warned that the euro zone crisis and the threat of a political impasse in Washington over the fiscal cliff posed the biggest risks to the world economy.

-The combined $600 billion in U.S. government spending cuts and tax rises due to be implemented under existing law in early 2013 are seen by many as threatening to tip the economy back into recession.
+The combined $600 billion (375.4 billion pounds) in U.S. government spending cuts and tax rises due to be implemented under existing law in early 2013 are seen by many as threatening to tip the economy back into recession.

 "A last-minute deal that relies on suboptimal fixes or largely 'kicks the can down the road' may ultimately prove harmful," the IMF said in the report.